DeepEdge: A Deep Reinforcement Learning based Task Orchestrator for Edge Computing: Performance Evaluation

 \subsubsection{Training the Agent}

 Since we used 14 edge servers in the network, the output layer of the neural networks regarding online and target networks consisted of 15 nodes with respect to our generic model shown in Figure \ref{NNGenericForEdge}.
 Our final model includes two hidden layers each of which consists of 128 neurons.
 We applied the ReLU activation function for each neuron in the input and hidden layers.
-On the other hand, the Linear activation function was used for the output layer.
+On the other hand, the linear activation function was used for the output layer.
 We used Stochastic Gradient Descent (SGD) for the optimization of the model.
 Other important hyperparameters for DDQN are given in Table \ref{Hyperparameters}.
 In order to define hyperparameters for the $discount$ $factor$, $minibatch$ $size$, and $target$ $network$ $update$ $frequency$, we used random search regarding our experience in the domain.
 On the other hand, for the $initial$ $exploration$, $exploration$ $factor$, $final$ $exploration$, and $replay$ $memory$ $size$, we used well-known values from the literature.

 Since we use the same agent for the simulations of the different numbers of users, training should provide a robust online neural network considering the different dynamics.
 Therefore, there are two options: (1) we can train the agent for each network condition regarding 200 to 2400 users, or (2) we can train the agent only in the scenario of 2400 users which theoretically includes the all possible states of the other scenarios.
 Due to prolonged execution times, we opted for the second option.
 To give a numeric comparison, completion of a single episode took over three hours for the first option whereas it took around 0.3 hours for the second option.
 It took 101 episodes (over 30 hours) to train the agent and converge to the range of 10\% - 15\% failed task rate.
-Figure \ref{scores} shows the Q-values and their counterparts as the percentage of failed tasks including four different learning rates for the training of the agent.
-We selected the final model that is trained by 0.0001, since it is the most successful learning rate.
-Note that the learning rate 0.001 gives poor results after episode 60 because of the exploding gradient problem.
-It indicates that the correct learning rate must be lower than 0.001 for our problem.